-The Human Resources Director performs exit interviews with employees leaving SC Housing to measure and assess positions and departments.
+The Human Resources Department Director performs exit interviews with each employee leaving SC State Housing to measure and assess SC State Housing weaknesses and strengths.
 These interviews have resulted in valuable input for training of future employees and management/department improvement opportunities.
 The agency's flexible work schedule program allows employees to better balance their work and home lives.